S. 3971: Small Business Innovation and Economic Security Act

 S. 3971 Common Questions

-Can a company be denied an SBIR award for ties to Chinese military or export control lists?
+Can my company be denied an award for foreign ties?

-How much technical and business assistance can SBIR awardees get under this bill?
+How much can SBIR awardees get for technical and business help?

 Based on S. 3971 bill text